How are new Covid cases impacting sport?

 Last updated on .From the section Sport

-Rugby games have been cancelled and British tennis player Emma Raducanu is isolating after testing positive.
+France's new travel rules have caused the postponement of seven European rugby matches due to be played between French and British teams this weekend.

-Cricket players from as far apart as Australia and West Indies have also been affected.
+And in tennis, the Battle of the Brits - an exhibition organised by Jamie Murray and featuring Andy Murray set to take place in Aberdeen on 21 and 22 December - has been postponed.

-Here's an overview of all the sporting events affected so far:
+Here's an overview of all the sporting events affected so far this month:

 16 December